Welcome from the Horizon High School Mathematics Department!

 Philosophy on Homework

-We believe that homework supports and enhances student learning by allowing students to practice skills, deepen understanding and become more confident in their mathematical ability.
-The Contemporary Mathematics teachers will assign meaningful homework problems two or three days a week that students can complete in a (weekly) total of 30-40 minutes.
+As mathematics teachers, we believe that homework supports and enhances student learning by allowing students to practice skills, deepen understanding and become more confident in their mathematical ability.
+We will assign meaningful homework problems two or three days a week that students can complete in a (weekly) total of 30-40 minutes.
 We will ensure students understand the concepts and have the necessary skills to successfully complete these assignments before assigning them as homework.
 We will provide timely feedback on student homework, with time allotted in class and/or outside of class, for student clarification.
 Homework is an assessment of developing knowledge and understanding, and hence will be scored in the "formative assessment" category of the gradebook.

 Homework Help and the Math Help Center